prince1837/Simple-Login-and-Signup-with-SQL-QUERY/README.md

-# API-clone-with-SQlite3
+# Simple-Login-and-Signup-with-SQL-QUERY
-In this project I stored the data in database in sqlite3.
+In this project I made login and signup page and i stored in database in sqlite3.
 ## SQLite3-Database
-###  In this project I have write Saral-like-API by use of SQLite database.
+###  In this project I have write SQL Quries by use of SQLite.
 I have create saraldb database in this database create two table courses and exercise. this project we can test on postman also use express module in this project.

 ## Installing the SQLite3 Driver for Node.js
 Now that I have created our project, I did install the node-sqlite3 package from npm using the following command: